polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customspec.md

 <!-- TODO remove this long note once https://github.com/substrate-developer-hub/tutorials/issues/16 is closed -->

 > These instructions are written for the node template.
 They will work with other Substrate-based
 > nodes with few modifications.
-In Substrate nodes that include the session pallet you should leave
+In Substrate, nodes that include the session pallet should leave
 > the Aura and Grandpa configs empty and instead insert this information in the session config.
 All
 > of this is demonstrated in the chain spec you export from your desired node.